aus-ref-clim-data-nci/aus-ref-clim-data-nci/README.md

 people would like to see included in the collection.
 We won't be able to support every dataset, but we'll do our best to support those that are widely requested.

+### Access

+The collection will be hosted in [project ia39](https://my.nci.org.au/mancini/project/ia39) on NCI.
+When the collection goes live (date TBC), access will be open to anyone in the Australian climate research community.